 I really enjoy the teaching work that I do.
-It helps me to clarify my knowledge and experience, gives me new perspectives and a sense of contributing to other peoples knowledge of landscape and urban biodiversity issues that are important to me.
+As well as hopefully contributing to other people’s knowledge of landscape and urban biodiversity issues that are important to me, it helps me to clarify my knowledge and experience and gives me new perspectives.
 Teaching also keeps me on my toes as students ask questions and I have to be able to answer them!

 I would like to broaden my teaching range so please contact me if you would like to discuss a one off course or presentation or a longer programe on general design principles or issues concerning design for urban biodiversity.